Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 Lab Coats

-Students will need lab coats for clerkship sites.
-Estimated costs for 2 lab coats @ $50 per coat = $100.
+Students will need a lab coat for SEL sites.
+Estimated cost for 1 lab coat is $50.

 Scrubs

-Students at some clerkship sites will need to purchase scrubs.
-Estimated costs for 2 sets of scrubs @ $25 a set =$50.
+Some sites require students to purchase and wear scrubs.
+Estimated costs for 2 sets of scrubs @ $30 a set is $60.

 Travel Expenses

 Travel fees are variable.
-All travel fees incurred while traveling to and from supervised experiential learning (i.e., clerkship) sites will be solely covered at the expense of the student.
+All travel fees incurred while traveling to and from SEL (i.e., clerkship) sites will be solely covered at the expense of the student.
 This includes public transportation, parking, tolls, fuels, and car related expenses.

 Remote track students will need to cover the costs of the three visits to Rutgers for air/train fare, food and lodging whereas local students will only have local travel.
 According to government Bureau of Transportation Statistics average air/train fare to Newark, NJ is $405.10.
 Average hotel cost in Newark, NJ $147.00 a night.
 Food and transportation is estimated at $80.00 per day.
 In total, 3 trips for three days and three nights each will equal about $3378.30 total.
 Please note these costs are estimates and are subject to change each year.